smartycope/ezregex/README.md

 </div>

 # EZRegex
-A readable and intuitive way to generate Regular Expressions
+A readable and intuitive way to make Regular Expressions without having to know any of the syntax

 Try my new frontend for this library at [ezregex.org](https://ezregex.org/)!